brucemingxinliu/ispl/packages/ispl/README.md

 This ROS package will analyze LIDAR, SONAR, or other range-finding sensors for scan data and attempt to learn the internal model parameters, according to the algorithms demonstrated in Probabilistic Robotics by Thrun, Burgard, and Fox (pg 131, sec 6.3.2).

-Created and maintained by Trent Ziemer
+Created and maintained by Trent Ziemer and Mingxin Liu

 ## Example usage
 roslaunch ispl ispl.launch